Alluxio/alluxio/docs/Running-Tachyon-on-Virtual-Box.md

 $ vagrant ssh TachyonMaster
 ```

-All software are installed under the root directory, e.g. Tachyon is installed in `/tachyon`,
+All software is installed under the root directory, e.g. Tachyon is installed in `/tachyon`,
 and Hadoop is installed in `/hadoop`.

-On the `TachyonMaster` node, you can run some tests against Tachyon to check its health:
+On the `TachyonMaster` node, you can run tests against Tachyon to check its health:

 ```bash
 $ /tachyon/bin/tachyon runTests
 ```

-After the tests all pass, visit Tachyon web UI at `http://{MASTER_IP}:19999` again.
+After the tests finish, visit Tachyon web UI at `http://{MASTER_IP}:19999` again.
 Click `Browse
 File System` in the navigation bar, and you should see the files written to Tachyon by the above
 tests.